Nordlien/PhotoTags-Synchronizer/docs/userguide/config/index.md

 ## WebScraper
 See also [WebScraping user guide](../webscraping/)

-- Web Scarping settings
+- Web Scraping settings
   - JavaScript Execute Timeout<br>How long time before the injected scraping script should run before timeout.
-On slower computer you can increase this number.
+On a slower computer you can increase this number.
-  - Web Scarping Delay 1 (Our script to run)<br>A short delay, let existing script to finalize before we run our injected scraping scrpit again.
-On slower computer, you can increase this number.
+  - Web Scraping Delay 1 (Our script to run)<br>A short delay, let existing script to finalize before we run our injected scraping script again.
+On a slower computer, you can increase this number.
-  - Web Scraping Retry<br>Number of retry run the script after error or timeout.
+  - Web Scraping Retry<br>Number of retry run the script after an error or timeout.
-  - Web Scraping Delay 2 (In-Page script to run)<br>A short delay, let existing script to finalize before we run the scraping scrpit.
+  - Web Scraping Delay 2 (In-Page script to run)<br>A short delay, let existing script to finalize before we run the scraping script.
 On slower computer, you can increase this number.
   - Page Start Loading Timeout<br>When trying to open a page, hot long should web browser wait before consider timeout
   - Page Loaded Timeout<br>
-  - Number of PageDown keystroke.<br> When scraping categories, then the scraper send PageDown keypress, and check if new data has been loaded to the web browser.
-If not new data has been found, the scraper consider we are at the end of the page.
+  - Number of PageDown keystroke.<br> When scraping categories, then the scraper sends PageDown keypress, and checks if new data has been loaded to the web browser.
+If no new data has been found, the scraper considers we are at the end of the page.
 - Start pages for scraping categories
-  - A list of page that will be scarped to scrap catergories
+  - A list of page that will be scraped to scrap categories

 ![WebScraper](config_webscraper.png)